-The admission authority for maintained schools is normally the local authority in which the school is situated and for foundation and voluntary aided schools, the governing body.
+The admission authority for local-authority-maintained schools is the local authority where the school is located for community and voluntary controlled schools and the governing body for foundation and voluntary aided schools.
 For academies, the admission authority is the academy trust.

 Objections to and referrals about determined school admission arrangements

 You can make an objection to the Office of the Schools Adjudicator (OSA) if you think that the admissions arrangements of a local-authority-maintained school or an academy do not comply with the ‘School Admissions Code’ (the Code) or other legislation relating to school admissions.
 Certain exceptions apply as set out in paragraph 3.3 of the Code.

 All admissions authorities must determine their admission arrangements by 28 February every year, even if they have not changed from previous years and a consultation has not been required.
 You have until 15 May to contact the adjudicator if you have an objection.